 Settlements for truck accidents can vary significantly depending on various factors.
 One of those factors is who you choose to represent you for your case.
 There is no substitute for experience.

-An attorney who has a track record of winning truck accident cases and achieving proven results will be known by the insurance carriers for their trucking companies.
+An attorney with a track record of winning truck accident cases and achieving proven results will be known to insurance carriers for their trucking companies.

-The reputation that an attorney has for demanding full compensation for their clients is a factor that is rated by every insurance company with a significant claim.
+An attorney’s reputation for demanding full compensation for their clients is a factor every insurance company considers for significant claims.

 Do not settle for less; get the best local truck accident attorney you can find as soon as possible.